-Covid 19 coronavirus: One day to D-Day; is the Mt Roskill cluster still growing?
+Covid 19 coronavirus: Two new cases today - including a health worker at Jet Park quarantine facility

+Prevention measures and PPE use at the Jet Park Hotel are being reviewed after a worker tested positive, the first case in the five-and-a-half months the quarantine facility has been operating.

-There are two new cases of Covid-19 to report today, the Ministry of Health says.
+The worker was one of two new cases of Covid-19 reported by the Ministry of Health today.

-One is a health worker who works in Auckland's quarantine facility.
 The other is an imported case in managed isolation.

+The worker is a health care worker who tested negative last week, but tested positive this week in the first week of weekly routine testing of Jet Park workers.

+Air Commodore Darryn Webb said the worker was tested on Friday morning, and the health care worker did not work at any site other than the Jet Park.

 Five household contacts connected to the health worker are in isolation at their home and are being tested today.